mthom/cl-psoatransrun/README.md

 cl-psoatransrun has been tested on Linux with both Scryer and XSB as backends.
 It's expected to work on Linux, macOS, and other UNIX-like systems.
-Scryer does not yet run on Windows, and cl-psoatransrun's use of XSB's socket API may likewise prevent the use of cl-psoatransrun + XSB on Windows.
+Scryer does not yet run on Windows, although cl-psoatransrun has been tested and confirmed to work with XSB versions 3.6 and 3.8 on Windows.